Step by Step

 Selecting a project often appears to be a difficult task.
 Fortunately projects do not need to be highly complex in order to be successful.
 When choosing your subject, pick a question that interests you, as you may be working on it for a while!
 If you are more interested in building something that can solve a problem, read the information on Engineering Projects.
 If you need ideas for science projects here are some suggestions:

-• Check out our Project Resources page and a web site like Science Buddies for ideas and inspiration.
+- Check out our Project Resources page and a web site such as Science Buddies for ideas and inspiration.
 (However, do not copy projects or only make minimal changes.
 Your project should be original).

 Scientific Method and the Championship application process